Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 What should you do if your spouse will hurt your chances for a mortgage?

-Future refinancing will give you an opportunity to add or remove the other person’s name from the mortgage or lease.
+Future refinancing will allow you to add or remove the other person's name from the mortgage or lease.

 Ways You Can Avoid Using a Co-signer or Guarantor

-Using a co-borrower or guarantor because you can't afford a mortgage or because your credit is less than great, should always be a last resort.
+Using a co-borrower or guarantor because you can't afford a mortgage or your credit is less than great should always be a last resort.

 With some smart decisions, you can avoid this situation.